brockar/blog/content/post/virtual-machines/index.md

 ## Bridge network for QEMU/VirtManager

-For create a Bridge network to share with the VM I do this on host:
+To create a Bridge network to share with the VM I do this on host:

 ```bash
 sudo pacman -S bridge-utils dnsmasq